The most common skin problems we see locally in our cats and dogs are:

 Very few older pets will be free of arthritis in old age, some may show obvious signs of discomfort and appear stiff or find it difficult to rise after resting for a while.
 Others will have arthritis but show no obvious outward signs.
 If you suspect your old pet has arthritis there are a few common medications you can use to help them be more comfortable, book an appointment to discuss treatment options.
 In very extreme discomfort some pain relief medication may be prescribed, these are not ideal treatments for long term usage.

-Can be a regular occurrence in old cats, a significant weight loss due to a loss in muscle protein rather than fat with normal appetite and food intake may be more common in some cats.
+Loss of weight can be a regular occurrence in old cats, a significant weight loss due to a loss in muscle protein rather than fat with normal appetite and food intake may be more common in some cats.

 There is a group of diseases in old cats which can cause weight loss despite a good appetite, thyroid, Diabetes Meletus, kidney problems.
 Blood profiles are the easiest way to tell if your cat has one of these problems.
 More conditions like heart problems, cancer, liver problems may require more extensive testing including ultrasounds, biopsies and histopathology.